jamesjharper/integra8/examples/README.md

 }
 ```

-### Cascading Failure Behavior
+## Cascading Suites Failure Behavior
-`Suite` failures cascaded up to the root suite, causing execution of parent suite to abort as the failure bubbles up.
+`Suite` failures cascaded up to the root suite, causing execution of parent suites to abort as the failure bubbles up.
 Failure bubbling can be stopped with the use of `#[allow_fail]` decoration.
-This cause the failure to
+This will cause the failure to
-bubble as a warning and prevent the abortion from cascading above the component with the `#[allow_fail]` decoration
+bubble as a warning and prevent further abortion to parent suites.

 ```rust